isopleth/fram/README.md

 necessary and run the unit tests.
 To force it to rebuild everything run `ant clean` first.

-On Ubuntu (18.04 as I write), these are the ant and ant-optional packages.
+On Ubuntu (19.04), these are the ant and ant-optional packages.
 And you will need the Java runtime library.
-I wrote this all using the [Netbeans IDE](https://netbeans.apache.org/), so you might want to install that too .
+I wrote this all using the [Netbeans IDE](https://netbeans.apache.org/), so you might want to install that too.